Get a collection notice after you’ve filed bankruptcy and after you’ve gotten a discharge, and it’s easy to be distressed.

 You’ve taken the hard step to get a fresh start, and it appears not to have worked.

 It’s easy to assume that the collector has a right to its money.
-Easy, too, to assume their lawyer must have screwed up if some creditor is still trying to collect.
+Easy, too, to assume your lawyer must have screwed up if some creditor is still trying to collect.

 Unlikely on both counts.